Maxger1ach/MarktplaatsDiscord/README.md

 - `tracking_data.json`: Saves the categories you're tracking.
 - `.env`: Contains your bot token and client ID (keep this secret!).
 - `package.json`: Project dependencies and info.

-## License

-This project is under the MIT License.
-Do whatever you want with it.

----